 Service Logic

 Service Logic executes on create, read, update or delete of an entity.
+Service Logic classes are automatically discovered and executed by the framework.

 Logic Stage